ju-coder/ju-coder/README.md

 Hi everyone!

 I´m Júlia!
-In the moment, I have learned about Java and support client.
-Nerd in my free time.
+I am currently working at SAP as Hybris Support Engineer.
+Working with Cloud as kubernets, Azure and Hybris platform.
+Graduated in Analyse and System Development, pos graduate in Cloud Computing.